Connection and Recruitment

 What is the difference between a prep school and an academy?

-Completing a post-grad year can be accomplished at either a prep school or an academy.
-Some prep schools have existed for over a hundred years and have a fully accredited, academic staff.
+Completing a post-grad year can be accomplished at either a prep school or a basketball academy.
+Some prep schools have existed for over two hundred years and have a fully accredited, academic staff.
 They have state regulations to follow and most have a “principal and a prom.”
 Students stay in dormitories and have a fixed academic schedule.
 These schools have outstanding reputations and long histories of success, both academically and on the basketball court.

 Academies on the other hand are more focused on basketball training.
 While some of these academies offer a good experience, they do not have the strict accountability that prep schools do.
 A person can start an academy tomorrow.
 All they need is a place to house the players, a van, and a basketball court.
 They don’t need to hire teachers or a principal.
 Some academies offer online classes, access to local community colleges and standardized test prep.
 It is very important if you are looking at an academy to ask them about their academic structure.
 Some academies are reputable, and others have popped up overnight looking to take advantage of families.
 Generally, you can get into an academy cheaper than you could at a bona fide prep school.
 That is what makes this option attractive to a lot of families.
 But not all prep schools or academies are created equal.
 Find out the history of the coaches and who will be supervising the players when they are not in the gym.
 See what the room and board situation is.
-Are players eating pasta and cereal all meals?
+Are players eating pasta and cereal for all of their meals?
 Are meals even covered?
 Do your due diligence and ask around.
-PREP Athletics can help you navigate the complex world of prep schools and academies.
+PREP Athletics can help you navigate the complex world of prep schools and these basketball academies.
+Check out articles here and here to find out more about the basketball academy world.

 What should basketball players expect during a post-grad year?